 - Remove ribs from chili.
 Use two forks to shred beef.
 Discard bones and gristle.

 - Transfer shredded beef back into the chili and stir to combine.
+Stir in apple cider vinegar and season to taste with salt and pepper.

 Be sure to taste the chili and season as needed.
 Don’t wait until the end to taste your food.
 I like to taste this chili after an hour or two of simmering and add a little more salt, maybe a pinch of sugar or even a little cayenne pepper.
 Then taste it again at the end and season a bit more.